 My Grandma Lucy was such an important part of my childhood and of who I am today, and yet, she has never been mentioned on this blog until now.

-My friend Rebecca has been in both of my children’s lives since they were born.
-I think of the memories that my girls have with their “Auntie” Rebecca, the smells of her home, the egg rolls that Anna requests she make, the fact that Ella says her home makes her feel safe, and it reminds me of my Grandma Lucy.
+Rebecca, a friend of mine, has been in both of my children’s lives since they were born.
+My daughters talk about the memories they have with their Auntie Rebecca; the scent of her house, the egg rolls Anna begs her auntie to make, the fact that Ella says Rebecca’s home makes her feel safe, and it reminds me of my relationship with Grandma Lucy.

 Aunt Chris died of cancer in March 2017, and Grandma Lucy died in 1993.